BorwickAtVT/puppetenv/README.md

 7. If needed, you can run `make clean`.
 (Note this is more like a "distclean" and will wipe everything.)

+UPDATING
+---

+If you're using a previous version and are ready to erase what you've been working on, run `make clean`.

 CREDITS
 ---